 Is it OK to vacuum wood floors?

-To ensure and maintain a healthy lifestyle, it is necessarily important to clean your house but cleaning the machines such as vacuum cleaners is of the same importance.
+To ensure and maintain a healthy lifestyle, it is necessarily important to clean your apartment or house but cleaning the machines such as vacuum cleaners, no matter if it is a canister or upright one, is of the same importance.
 Moreover, the vacuums and brushes that have been tested, about 50%, contained bacteria that cause diarrhea in kids.
 If you focus on the steps and follow them correctly, the process will only take half an hour.